 The basic terminology is that channels, groups and mains are referred to as "paths" within the digital processing system, and the inputs and outputs are referred to as "ports" through which the audio signals have to pass.
-Ports are connected to paths via the Matrix.
+Ports are connected to paths via the matrix.

 All ports are optional, including those for the monitoring.
 The system can be supplied with any combination of mic/line and digital ports.
-Calrec digital consoles are available in a number of configurations known as Audio Packs, which are a suggested complement of ports.
-The Audio Pack which most closely matches the requirements of the installation can be chosen, and the port quantities can be fine tuned appropriately.

-Port Labels
+Port labels